 "Energy for domestic hot water according to Table 2:1 and Table 2:2 may be corrected for installation techniques that can be demonstrated to save energy for domestic hot water."

-This allows for the inclusion of heat recovery in different ways, according to the text of the general advice.
-However, the domestic hot water energy in the tables should always be the same, i.e. 20 kWh/m2 and year for detached houses and 25 kWh/m2 and year for apartment buildings.
-It is the energy supplied for domestic hot water production that should be calculated taking into account heat recovery in this case.
+This opens up the possibility to include heat recovery in different ways, according to the text of the general advice.
+However, the domestic hot water energy in the tables shall always be the same, i.e. 20 kWh/m2 Atemp and year for single-family houses and 25 kWh/m2 Atemp and year for multi-family houses.
+It is the energy input for domestic hot water production that shall be calculated taking into account heat recovery in this case.

 Source: The potential of waste-water heat recovery systems, Passive House Institute, 2022; City-wide model-based analysis of heat recovery from wastewater using an uncertainty-based approach, Lund University, RISE, 2022; Swedish National Board of Housing, Building and Planning regulations BFS 2027:6, Swedish National Board of Housing, Building and Planning regulations on amendment of the Board's regulations and general advice 2016:12.